50 Jaw-Dropping Photos of the World’s Most Beautiful Countries

 The Gulf of Tonkin is a saltwater bay in between Vietnam and China, comprised of three smaller bays, Halong Bay, Bai Tu Long Bay, and Lan Ha Bay, all featuring thousands of limestone islands and caves.
 Pictured here is Halong Bay with many tourist boats, but there are still many parts of the Gulf of Tonkin that are untouched and ready to explore.

 The Montelbaanstoren is a tower on the banks of the canal Oudeschans in Amsterdam, Netherlands.
 Originally constructed in 1516 as part of the Walls of Amsterdam, its original purpose was military defense.
 Additional work brought it to its current decorative form in the early 1600s.
-These 12 National Geographic photos of landscapes will fill you with wonder and awe.
+If you prefer greener scenery, you’ll love these 12 National Geographic photos of landscapes that will fill you with wonder and awe.

 At the summit of Mount Corcovado, Rio de Janeiro, in southeastern Brazil, the Christ the Redeemer statue stands nearly 100 feet tall with an arm span of almost 100 feet.
 Built in the 1930s, it is now an integral part of Rio’s iconic landscape.
 Did you know all of these famous monuments are hiding secrets?